Germany Country Commercial Guide

 For more information on EU-wide matters regarding IP, please refer to European Union Country Commercial Guide article on protecting intellectual property.

-The IP Attaché for Germany is Rachel Bae, whose contact information can be found here.
+The IP Attaché for Germany is Rachel Bae, whose contact information can be found here on this link.

 For more information, contact ITA’s Office of Standards and Intellectual Property Rights (OSIP) Director, Stevan Mitchell at Stevan.Mitchell@trade.gov.